Grow. Build. Expand. Create. Innovate. Develop. Lead.

 The Brown-Forman Cardinal Challenge represents a prestigious, global academic competition with real-world opportunities and experiences designed to stimulate and reward innovative thinking and entrepreneurial persistence.
 As a regional qualifying event for the international “Super Bowl” of business plan events, Global Venture Labs Investment Competition, the University of Louisville Brown-Forman Cardinal Challenge showcases new business concepts presented by MBA and graduate students from 12 of the country’s leading university entrepreneurship programs, including UofL.
 The Cardinal Challenge offers teams the opportunity to win over $15,000, an invitation to the Global Venture Labs Investment Competition, and the lucrative “Launch in Louisville” Package.
 Cardinal Challenge website.

 The Ballard Morton New Venture Competition is an annual business plan competition featuring teams of UofL College of Business MBA students competing for start-up capital for their innovative business concepts.
-In addition, winners have the opportunity to move on to regional and national competitions such as the Brown Forman Cardinal Challenge and Venture Labs Investment Competition.
-This year’s competition will be held at the University of Louisville College of Business in the PNC / Horn Auditorium.
+In addition, winners have the opportunity to move on to regional and national competitions such as the Brown-Forman Cardinal Challenge, Oregon New Venture Championship, and Rice Business Plan Competition.

 Our nationally ranked Entrepreneurship MBA gives your the skills, tools, confidence and connections to launch new businesses or provide innovative leadership at your current organization.
 More information on the Entrepreneurship MBA.

 Our unique PhD degree is for scholars who want to conduct research in the domain of entrepreneurship, and teach entrepreneurship at the university level.
 More information on the Entrepreneurship PhD.